open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ExponentialHistogram bucket indices are expected to map into buckets where both the uppwer and lower boundaries that can be represented using IEEE 754 double-width floating point values.
+Consumers MAY round the unrepresentable boundary of a partially representable bucket index to the nearest representable value.

 Consumers SHOULD reject ExponentialHistogram data with `scale` and bucket indices that overflow or underflow this representation.